SDE-Ashik/recipehub/README.md

 </head>
 <body>
     <h1>RecipeHub</h1>
     <p>RecipeHub is a Flutter application designed to help users discover and view recipes.
-The app allows users to filter recipes by meal type and view detailed information.
-It also includes a feature to toggle between English and Malayalam languages for better accessibility.</p>
+The app allows users to filter recipes by meal type, view detailed information, and toggle between English and Malayalam languages for better accessibility.</p>

     <h2>Features</h2>
     <ul>